apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example calculates the arc tangent of one.
+The following example calculates the arc tangent (arctangent) of one.

 ```sql
 SELECT ATAN(1) AS "arc_tangent"